Paul Dayton Bailey: World War II

 World War II brought on serious paper-rationing with smaller newspapers were powerless to work around.
 While larger LA-area papers were able to purchase Canadian pulp mills to keep in paper, smaller papers were forced to print fewer pages less frequently.
 The Baileys were particularly frustrated because during those boom years, the advertising available was much more than they had paper to print upon.

 To supplement income, Bailey took a job reorganizing and running the Lockheed Aircraft Corporation's Lockheed Star, printing five separate editions for the five separate factories in the Burbank area.

 Also during the war years, Bailey started Westernlore Press to reprint classic texts on the Western United States, whose rarity prevented most interested libraries from purchasing copies.
 To his surprise, this venture was eased by the War Production Board's far less stringent requirements for acquiring book paper.
 The books published by Westernlore—on the same presses used by the Advertiser—were immediate successes and every edition sold out.

 During this time, Bailey also found time to write three new books.
 The first, a fictionalized version of his Samuel Brannan biography, and the second (also a novel) were "enthusiastically received by the Saints."
 The third, Jacob Hamblin, Buckskin Apostle, became a source of controversy.
 Bailey received angry responses from LDS leadership and the Hamblin family—in large part because his book dealt with Hamblin's marriages to two Indian women and two white women, and the Mountain Meadows massacre.
-In later years however, Buckskin Apostle would experience a renaissance in LDS circles—even being published by Church-owned publication.

 The end of the war saw larger corporations buying up impoverished smaller papers and forcing the others out of business.
-The Advertiser was one of the few, hardy small papers that survived the war rationing, only to be forced out of business by larger corporation shortly thereafter.
+The Advertiser was one of the few, hardy small papers that survived the war rationing, only to be forced out of business by larger corporations shortly thereafter.